-- Le Méridien Singapore Sentosa: One of the better value mid-range properties on the island, this stylish hotel occupies a graceful restored colonial building situated among relaxing private gardens.
+- Le Méridien Singapore Sentosa: One of the better value mid-range properties on Sentosa, this stylish hotel occupies a graceful restored colonial building situated among relaxing private gardens.
 The outdoor infinity pool and terrace are built for infinite relaxation.

 - Shangri-La’s Rasa Sentosa Resort & Spa: This absolutely massive resort is undoubtedly the ultimate family getaway in Singapore.
 Located along Siloso Beach, this hotel will feel miles away from the bustle of Singapore while still easily accessible from some of its top attractions.

-- Capella Singapore: The top luxury pick on Sentosa, this 5-star resort, tucked away in the island’s rainforest, charms guests with its delightful Asia decor and host of amenities including 3 outdoor pools and an award-winning spa.
+- Capella Singapore: The top luxury pick on Sentosa Island, this 5-star resort, tucked away in the island’s rainforest, charms guests with its delightful Asia decor and host of amenities including 3 outdoor pools and an award-winning spa.

-Although development, thanks to the area’s lower property value in comparison to elsewhere, is constantly changing the face of Geylang, there are still plenty of pocket of old Singapore to be found here.
+Although development, thanks to the area’s lower property value in comparison to elsewhere in Singapore, is constantly changing the face of Geylang, there are still plenty of pocket of old Singapore to be found here.
 As you might expect with its—a-hem!—local “professionals,” there’s a raving nightlife scene in Geylang.

 Its growing multicultural population has also turned Geylang into one of the most exotic food locales in taste-obsessed Singapore, including the culinary nirvana of Old Airport Road Food Centre, one of the top hawker centres in Singapore.